 Trustees have followed Government directives and the application of guidelines for management as a result of measures to mitigate the pandemic.
-The direct financial impact has not been severe, the school has managed to accommodate additional costs to date.
+The direct financial impact has been mitigated through additional funding and the school has managed to accommodate additional costs.